Tiffany Young on Her Creative Rebirth, Going Solo and the Evolution of K-Pop

 Indeed, Young has never been more transparent in her life.
 Spending her formative years in an environment that valued perfection above all else, Young was conditioned to keep quiet about her personal life which — up until recently — wasn't known to be marked by major turmoil.
 Young is one of several stars to be embroiled in the "Debt Too" scandal, a movement where South Korean celebrities are being taken to task for debts owed by family members.
 In Young's case, it was her estranged father whose financial drama and fraud allegations forced her to open up about the matter in public.

 "I'm still reprogramming myself how to speak but having to address the family issues that I've gone through opened up the door for me to share every part there is to me.
 I haven't spoken to my father in eight years.
 That's part of who I am and not feeling ashamed to reveal my truth is really a rebirth for me.
-Ultimately, it's what inspired 'Born Again,'" she says of the track she co-wrote with producer Fernando Garibay, who's helmed hits for Lady Gaga, Kylie Minogue and Enrique Iglesias, among others.
+Ultimately, it's what inspired 'Born Again,'" she says of the track she crafted alongside producer Fernando Garibay, who has helmed hits for Lady Gaga, Kylie Minogue and Enrique Iglesias, among others.

 Adds Young, "There was struggle behind the smile throughout my career and finally being able to talk openly about it has led to this amazing phase in my life and in my career, a necessary expression for me as an artist.
 It's like therapy."